 The price transparency policy of Lincoln Surgical Hospital is to allow our patients to obtain our standard charges in compliance with the Centers for Medicare & Medicaid Services (CMS).
 This policy is aimed to promote price transparency for patients in order to help them understand their potential financial liability for any service provided at our hospital and to allow consumers the ability to comparison shop for similar services across hospital providers.

-Average Claim Charges for Inpatient and Outpatient Procedures are comprised of all hospital facility charges reported on patient claims when the surgical procedure listed in the description is the primary procedure performed.
-These charges are inclusive of (but not limited to) surgical procedures, supplies, medications, implants, lab, radiology, physical therapy, occupational therapy, respiratory therapy, operating room, recover room, procedure room and patient room.
-Professional services provided (surgeon, anesthesia provider, hospitalist, etc.) will be billed to you separately.
+Display of 300 shoppable services in a consumer-friendly format is a list comprised of all hospital facility charges reported on outpatient and inpatient claims when the surgical procedure listed in the description is the primary procedure performed.
+These charges are inclusive of (but not limited to) surgical procedures, supplies, medications, implants, lab, radiology, physical therapy, occupational therapy, respiratory therapy, operating room, recovery room, procedure room and patient room.
+Please note, this list does not include Professional services provided (surgeon, anesthesia provider, hospitalist, pathologist, etc.) which will be billed to you separately.
+View the Shoppable Services file.

 Lincoln Surgical Hospital is committed to providing a low cost, high-quality surgical solution for our patients.
 Call us at (402) 484‐0922 to obtain an estimate of your financial liability.